 Because of its stability and good load-bearing qualities, sandy soils are less likely to shift and settle.
 So it rarely causes foundation problems.

 Soils rich in clay and silt have greatest potential to cause foundation damage.
 Clay absorbs water easily, and expands in volume as it becomes more saturated.
 Expansive clays are what cause foundations to crack, heave, and shift.

 When the clay soil dries out, it shrinks and cracks.
 That shrinkage creates voids and gaps in the soil.
 When it rains again, that water can easily penetrate the clay and thus, repeat the expansion cycle.
 Clay-rich soils cause more foundation damage by expanding than by contracting.

 Sandy Loam Soils

-The soil immediately under and surrounding your home is known as the active zone.
-This soil is most affected by changes in moisture and climate -- and the source of most foundation problems.
+The soil that's directly beneath your home is known as the active zone.
+This soil is most affected by moisture and climate changes.
+And it's the source of most foundation problems.

 Wetting and Softening of Soil